 Raise your Head

 A lot of patients only elevate their heads for 2 to 4 days after treatment.
 There are no specific restrictions against lying flat after a dermal filler procedure.
 But most plastic surgeons suggest sleeping elevated.
 Elevating the head acts as a defense mechanism.
 Also, it helps reduce blood flow to treated areas.
-It, in turn, reduce visible bruising and swelling.
-Sleeping in an uncomfortable (position isn't necessary.
-You don't need to do so to have an impact.
+It, in turn, reduces visible bruising and swelling.
+Sleeping in an uncomfortable (position isn’t necessary.
+You don’t need to do so to have an impact.
 Elevating your head further with another pillow can reduce bruising after filler injections.

 Use a cold compress

-Treating bruising depends on the body’s normal tendency to bruise. it takes about 2 weeks after treatment for the bruising to lessen.
+Treating bruising depends on the body’s normal tendency to bruise.
+It takes about 2 weeks after treatment for the bruising to lessen.
 Although you need not worry about bruising, you must take some steps to prevent the bruising.
-Don't touch the treated area after the procedure (especially the first 6 hours).
+Don’t touch the treated area after the procedure (especially the first 6 hours).
 But you can apply the cream to reduce potential pain.
 Clean the area to prevent bacteria from getting into the treated site.
-Yes, if you’re not comfortable about the bruised spots, you can apply makeup to cover them bruises as much as you can.
+Yes, if you’re not comfortable with the bruised spots, you can apply makeup to cover their bruises as much as you can.
 But be careful!
-Don't press down with force.
+Don’t press down with force.
 It can brush the area further.
 Also, your makeup may not cover the bruises completely.